-A member fraternity, IFC or campus is encouraged to build upon this and the NIC’s other Health & Safety Standards as they determine what best fits their needs and improves the health and safety of members and guests.
+A member fraternity, IFC or campus is encouraged to build upon this and the NIC’s other Health & Safety Standards as it determines what best fits its needs and improves the health and safety of members and guests.

 Check the label!
 The alcohol content in beer, wine and malt beverages is below 15% ABV.
 However, hard alcohol or spirits are above 15% ABV (30 proof).
 Most of the severe injuries and deaths correlated with alcohol use are related to consuming “hard alcohol.”